Online Price Competition under Generalized Linear Demands: Abstract

 \section{Abstract}

-We study sequential price competition among $N$ sellers, each influenced by the pricing decisions of their rivals.
+We study a sequential price competition among $N$ sellers, each influenced by the pricing decisions of their rivals.
 Specifically, the demand function for each seller $i$ follows the single index model $\lambda_i(\mathbf p) = \mu_i(\langle \boldsymbol \theta_{i,0}, \mathbf p \rangle)$, with known increasing link $\mu_i$ and unknown parameter $\boldsymbol \theta_{i,0}$, where the vector $\mathbf{p}$ denotes the vector of prices offered by all the sellers simultaneously at a given instant.
-Each seller observes only their own realized demand -- unobservable to competitors -- and the prices set by rivals.
-Our framework generalizes existing approaches that focus solely on linear demand models.
-We propose a novel decentralized policy, PML-GLUCB, that combines penalized MLE with an upper-confidence pricing rule, removing the need for coordinated exploration phases across sellers — which is integral to previous linear models — and accommodating both binary and real-valued demand observations.
-Relative to a dynamic benchmark policy, each seller achieves $O(N^{2}\sqrt{T}\log(T))$ regret, which essentially matches the optimal rate known in the linear setting.
-A significant technical contribution of our work is the development of a variant of the elliptical potential lemma — typically applied in single-agent systems — adapted to our competitive multi-agent environment.
+Each seller observes only their own realized demand — unobservable to competitors — and the prices set by rivals.
+We propose a novel decentralized policy, PML-GLUCB, that combines penalized MLE with an upper-confidence pricing rule.
+Our approach (i) \emph{removes the need for coordinated front-loaded exploration phases across sellers} — which is integral to previous models — making our method aligned with realistic market conditions; (ii) generalizes existing approaches that focus solely on linear demand models; (iii) accommodates both binary and real-valued demand observations.
+Relative to a dynamic benchmark policy, each seller achieves $\widetilde{O}(\sqrt{T})$ regret, which matches the optimal rate known in the linear setting.